Abortion in Australia: New South Wales

 In June 2016, Greens upper house MP Mehreen Faruqi was to introduce a bill decriminalising abortion in NSW.
 However, on the eve of the introduction of the bill on 23 June 2016, it was removed from the order of business for the following day, despite being first in the order of precedence for months, scheduled and publicly announced.

 In August 2016, Mehreen Faruqi released an exposure draft of the Abortion Law Reform (Miscellaneous Acts Amendment) Bill 2016 to "Repeal sections 82–84 of the Crimes Act, relating to abortion offences; Provide for a 150 metre safe access zone around abortion clinics and service providers to ensure a patient's right to medical privacy; and Require doctors to disclose conscientious objection at the start of the consultation and refer patients to another doctor who does not have such an objection or to the local Women's Health NSW centre".
 The bill was introduced to the upper house on 11 August 2016.
 It was defeated in the second reading 25–14 on 11 May 2017.

 Since 1 July 2018, it has been illegal to protest within 150 metres of an abortion clinic.

 In October 2025, John Ruddick MLC introduced a Bill for an Act to prohibit the performance of terminations for the purposes of sex selection.
+The Bill was defeated in the Legislative Council by 21 to 16 votes.